Skip to main content

 Maximizing the Effectiveness of Your Sales Workflows

-The future of sales workflows belongs to those who can combine intelligent automation with contextual data.
-Rodz supports this evolution by providing the intent signals that power your workflows at the right time.
-Companies that master this synergy gain a considerable advantage: they prospect less, but convert better.
+The future of sales workflows belongs to teams that can pair intelligent automation with contextual data.
+Rodz supports that by providing the intent signals that trigger your workflows at the right moment.
+Teams using that approach prospect less frequently but close better: meetings sourced from intent signals close at a 74% higher rate than meetings from cold prospecting.

 Integrating Signals into the CRM Workflow

 Rodz integrates into the existing sales workflow by pushing signals directly into the CRM.
-Each signal arrives with its full context: event type (among 108), enriched contact details (80-85% precision via Deep Search), and Balance priority score.
-The rep simply needs to process signals in priority order, respecting the 48-hour window.
-This CRM integration transforms the pipeline into a continuous flow of qualified opportunities rather than a static list to exhaust.
+Each signal arrives with its full context: event type (drawn from 108 distinct real-time signal types), enriched contact details, and a Balance priority score.
+The rep works signals in priority order, staying inside the 48-hour window.
+That turns the pipeline from a static list into a continuous flow of qualified opportunities.

-To put this into practice, check out our tutorial on connecting Rodz to HubSpot and our automation guide with Make.
+To put this into practice, check out the tutorial on connecting Rodz to HubSpot and the automation guide with Make.

 Frequently Asked Questions